ParksProjets/kattis-hunter/docs/Protocol.md

     for j in range(0, NUM_ROUNDS, 2):
         get("number of birds of round j and j+1")

-    # Retrieve the first directions of the birds from the first round.
-We do
-    # that for knowing in which env we currently are.
-    get("directions of first birds")

     # Get species of each bird.
     for k in range(0, NUM_ROUNDS * NUM_BIRDS_ENV, 4):
         get("species of birds k, k+1, k+2 and k+3")